 Step 2.
 Double-click on the downloaded executable file to open its setup, and then click on the Install button to complete the setup.

-After completing the above steps, the selected image will be uploaded on Google, and your favorite browser will open.
+After completing the above steps, the selected image will be uploaded to Google, and your favorite browser will open.
 Under “Visually similar images,” you can see results.

 Download GoogleImageShell